Yuhi (wrestler): World Wonder Ring Stardom (2012–2014)

 On June 10, 2012, Yuhi won her first match, when she and Kairi Hojo defeated Eri Susa and Yuuri Haruka, though she did not score the deciding pinfall.
 On July 8, Yuhi faced World of Stardom Champion Nanae Takahashi in a losing effort in a non-title match.
-She finally picked up her first direct win on July 22 by pinning Yuuri Haruka in a Stardom Rumble to earn a spot in the upcoming 5★Star GP2012 tournament.
+She finally picked up her first direct win on July 22 by pinning Yuuri Haruka in a Stardom Rumble to earn a spot in the upcoming 2012 5Star Grand Prix.
 Yuhi entered the tournament on August 19, losing to Yoshiko in her first round-robin match.
 She then continued the tournament, defeating Act Yasukawa on August 26, losing to Nanae Takahashi on September 2, wrestling Io Shirai to a fifteen-minute time limit draw on September 17, and losing to eventual tournament winner Yuzuki Aikawa on September 30, as a result, failing to advance from her block.
 While the tournament was still ongoing, Yuhi took part in the independent Joshi 4 Hope IV event on October 7, defeating American wrestler Veda Scott in a singles match.
 On October 20, Yuhi returned to Zero1, facing Oz Academy representative Aja Kong in a losing effort.
-On October 27, Yuhi and Aikawa entered the 2012 Goddesses of Stardom Tag League, contested for the vacant Goddess of Stardom Championship.
+On October 27, Yuhi and Aikawa entered the 2012 Goddesses of Stardom Tag League, contested for the vacant Goddesses of Stardom Championship.
 In their first round-robin match, the team, billed as "Y Dash", defeated Eri Susa and Nozomi.
 On November 6, Yuhi returned to Zero1 taking part in an all Stardom tag team match, where she and Kairi Hojo defeated Mayu Iwatani and Natsumi Showzuki.
 Y Dash continued their Goddesses of Stardom Tag League on November 11 with a win over Thunder Rock (Io Shirai and Mayu Iwatani), but a loss to Kawasaki Katsushika Saikyou Densetsu (Natsuki☆Taiyo and Yoshiko) on November 25 meant that they narrowly failed to qualify for the finals of the tournament.